Sourcing or Selling Wastewater by- or recovered products

 Source of the image: Hoekstra & Chapagain

-A cotton T-shirt has an average water footprint of 2’700 litres (www.waterfootprint.org).
-This is measurable according to ISO standard 14046).
+A cotton T-shirt has an average water footprint of 2’700 litres (www.waterfootprint.organd according to ISO standard 14046).
 About 8 million tons of fertilisers and 200'000 tons of pesticides are used every year for cotton crops.

-To reduce costs, secure markets and for a positive value chain, the fashion industry, cotton traders or trade finance, insurers, investors and/or cotton users can prioritise products with inputs from transformed wastewater such as organic fertilisers and produced and renewable energy.
+To reduce production costs and risks, to secure markets and to add a positive value chain, the fashion industry, cotton traders or trade finance, insurers, investors and/or cotton users can prioritise products with inputs from transformed wastewater such as organic fertilisers and produced and renewable energy.
 Those environmental friendly wastewater by-products are usually cheaper than the classical alternatives.

 1kg of refined cane sugar has an average water footprint of about 1'400 liters (see www.waterfootprint.org and ISO standard 14046 ).
 The Buyer of treated wastewater for irrigation as per ISO 16075 might be the farmer or its client buying sugar.
 If, for example, only 1% of water used to produce sugar comes from treated wastewater, a cargo of 20'000 tons of sugar can cover sanitation infrastructure for 13'698 people living near the sugar plant (1,5 m3/ton water footprint per 20'000 tons / 100 for only 1% of water used from treated water = 300'000m3 = 60 litres/day wastewater of that population during 365 days).

 Wastewater up-cycling in bio-refineries creates tremendous opportunities for circular economy and for investments in solid organic wastes and wastewater.

-Example enabling to correlate trade finance with wastewater transformation finance: The trades international coffee trade involves about 80 billion m3 virtual water exports = 6% of the international virtual water flows in the world.
+Example enabling to correlate trade finance with wastewater transformation finance: The trades international coffee trade involves about 80 billion m3 implicitly water exports; this is about 6% of the international virtual water flows in the world.

-ICE [NYBOT] is trading coffee up to 3 years ahead: part of the water footprint for irrigated coffee could be allocated from wastewater - e.g. from the farmers and from coffee washing - transformation decentralised infrastructures.
-In addition to created access to sanitation and/or releasing of pressure on fresh water resources, this can generate energy e.g. for green mobility or transport and therefore reduce costs and risks.
+ICE [NYBOT] is trading coffee about 3 years ahead of deliveries: part of the water footprint for coffee could be allocated from wastewater transformed in decentralised biorefineries.
+In addition to created access to sanitation and/or releasing of pressure on fresh water resources, this can generate energy e.g. for green mobility or transport and biochar enabling sustainable agriculture and carbon credits.